vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 then donates a jar full of water and food goes to Śivaloka for the period of a Kalpa; Mat.
 101.55 q. by KKV 417 (34th

 Şaṣṭivrata ); HV II, 866 (from Pad. ).
-Prāvaraña ṣaṣthi-on Mārg. śu.
+Prāvaraña ṣaṣṭhi-on Mārg. śu.
 6, one should offer to gods and

 brahmanas some thing (such as a blanket) as protection